Robert L. Johnson

 Robert Louis Johnson (born April 8, 1946) is an American entrepreneur, media magnate, executive, philanthropist, and investor.
 He is the co-founder of BET, which was acquired by Viacom in 2001.
 He also founded RLJ Companies, a holding company that invests in various business sectors.
-Johnson is the former majority owner of the Charlotte Bobcats.
-He became the first African-American billionaire in 2001.
+Johnson is the former majority owner of the Charlotte Bobcats (now Charlotte Hornets).
+He became the first African American billionaire in 2001.
 Johnson's companies have counted among the most prominent African-American businesses in the late twentieth and early twenty-first centuries.

 Early life and education

 Johnson was born in 1946 in Hickory, Mississippi, the ninth out of ten children to Edna and Archie Johnson.
 His mother was a schoolteacher and his father was a farmer.
 His parents moved the family to Freeport, Illinois, when he was a child.
 He was an honors student in high school.
 Johnson graduated from the University of Illinois in 1968 with a bachelor's degree in social studies.
 While at the University of Illinois, Johnson became a member of the Beta chapter of Kappa Alpha Psi fraternity.
 He received a master's degree in public affairs from the Woodrow Wilson School at Princeton University in 1972.